-The vast majority of babies born with clubfoot, a condition that causes the bones and soft tissues of the foot to twist inward, are successfully treated by doctors at Hassenfeld Children's Hospital of New York at NYU Langone using the Ponseti method.
+The vast majority of babies born with clubfoot, a condition that causes the bones and soft tissues of the foot to twist inward, are successfully treated by doctors at Hassenfeld Children’s Hospital at NYU Langone using the Ponseti method.
 However, a small percentage of children may still have structural abnormalities in their feet, even after doctors and parents have followed the Ponseti method to completion.

-In these rare instances, an orthopaedic surgeon may recommend that your child have a surgical procedure to correct the bone structure of the foot.
+In these rare instances, an orthopedic surgeon may recommend that your child have a surgical procedure to correct the bone structure of the foot.
 These procedures are most frequently recommended for children two to five years old.